Irritable Bowel Syndrome (IBS)

 Visceral hyperalgesia

-Enhanced perception of normal motility and visceral pain characterizes irritable bowel syndrome.
-Rectosigmoid and small bowel balloon inflation produces pain at lower volumes in patients than in controls.
-Notably, hypersensitivity appears with rapid but not with gradual distention.
+Visceral hyperalgesia is common in IBS.[31]
+Enhanced perception of normal motility and visceral pain characterizes IBS.
+Rectosigmoid and small bowel balloon inflation produces pain at lower volumes in patients than in control subjects.
+Notably, hypersensitivity appears with rapid but not gradual distention.

 Patients who are affected describe widened dermatomal distributions of referred pain.
 Sensitization of the intestinal afferent nociceptive pathways that synapse in the dorsal horn of the spinal cord provides a unifying mechanism.